FredMunene/system_monitor/README.md

-🖥️ System Monitor (Rust Edition)
+# 🖥️ System Monitor

-A desktop system monitor built in Rust using Dear ImGui for the user interface.
+A desktop system monitor built in Rust using `Dear ImGui` for the user interface.
 This application displays live information on CPU, memory, processes, thermal state, fan performance, and network activity by leveraging the Linux /proc filesystem.

 ## 📌 Project Objectives